Prostate cancer is one of the most common cancers in people with a prostate. According to the

-Other findings suggest that cooking tomatoes makes it easier for your body to absorb lycopene.
-The redder the tomato, the better because lycopene accumulates during ripening.
+Additionally, the redder the tomato, the better because lycopene accumulates during ripening.
 That means that pale, store-bought tomatoes that are picked too early have less lycopene than vine-ripened tomatoes.

-- tofu (made from soybeans)
+- tofu (made from soybeans) and other soy products

 - alfalfa sprouts